JOHN HENRY HALL 1887–1971

-No trace of John but the family were living at High Dyke Cottages, Great Ponton, near Grantham.
+No trace of John but the family was living at High Dyke Cottages, Great Ponton, near Grantham.
 They had two more children, Rosina, age six, and Albert Noel, age three.
 Grace, a grand-daughter age one, was also living with them.

 1912 Railway Employment